Four injured in Berlin shooting | DW | 26.12.2020

 Four people were injured in a shooting early Saturday in Germany's capital Berlin, the fire service said.

-A police spokeswoman said four people were taken to the hospital following the altercation involving several people in the Kreuzberg district.
+A police spokeswoman said four people were taken to the hospital following an altercation involving several people in the Kreuzberg district.

 A photographer for DPA said the shooting took place in a gateway on Stresemannstraße, close to the offices of the center-left Social Democrat Party (SPD).